steve-doc/froggy-mem/README.md

 - High Score
     - Starts at zero when game is initially run.
     - Update if player beats current high score.
-Remembers high score until session is finished or broweser is refreshed.
+Remembers high score until session is finished or browser is refreshed.

 - Game rules
     - Appear when user select "Game Rules" from game menu.
-    - Dessapears when user clicks on rules then returns to main menu.
+    - Disappears when user clicks on rules then returns to main menu.
 ![Game rules](assets/images/readme_images/game_rules.png)
 - Game backdrop
     - Cartoon image of lilly pond with 5 water lillies.